barrelstrength/sprout-docs/docs/lists/lists.md

+---
+date: 2018-06-25
+description: A List can be associated with any Element and contain one or more Subscriptions.
+The default List Type to use in Sprout Lists is the Mailing List.
+---

 # Lists

 A List can be associated with any Element and contain one or more Subscriptions.
 The default List Type to use in Sprout Lists is the Mailing List.